 Where to Stay in Ibiza

 Choose wisely where to stay depending on your style.
-If you’re into party, then you would like to stay in Platja d’en Bossa or San Antonio.
-If you’re looking for a quiet area where to rest and enjoy the summer, then I’d suggest to stay in Santa Eulalia.
+If you’re into partying, then you would like to stay in Platja d’en Bossa or San Antonio.
+If you’re looking for a quiet area where to rest and enjoy the summer, then I’d suggest staying in Santa Eulalia.